 The second is when a REIT makes a return on capital distribution.

 If a REIT sells an asset, like an office building, it can reinvest that money into other real estate or pay out the sales proceeds to shareholders.
 Any amount paid to shareholders is marked on Form 1099-DIV under Box 3 – Nondividend Distribution.

 Return on capital is any amount that exceeds the REITs taxable income.
 So it’s not taxed as ordinary income.
 Instead it reduces the cost basis of your shares by the amount of the distribution.

 For those not familiar, cost basis is just the value of the shares at the time of purchase.
 For example, if you bought 100 shares of the XYZ REIT at $10 per share, your cost basis would be $1,000.
 Find out more about how cost basis affects taxes.

 Later that year, when the 1099-DIV shows up in the mail, it shows a return on capital of $1 per share.
 The $1 per share return on capital reduces your initial cost basis to $9 per share ($10/share – $1 return on capital) and your total cost basis now becomes $900 on the 100 shares of XYZ REIT.

 You’re not off the hook for paying taxes though.
 You will eventually pay capital gains tax on the difference between the selling price and your new cost basis but not until you sell those shares.
 Of course, there is the chance the share price drops below your new cost basis and you report a loss.

 Use A Retirement Account

-The tax code points to a big advantage of owning REITs inside of retirement and other tax-advantaged accounts.
-The accounts offer protection from these REIT tax rules since money made is only taxed as ordinary income upon withdrawal, if at all.
+Here’s one last thing to consider when dealing with REITs and taxes.
+The tax code points to a big advantage of owning REITs inside of retirement accounts, IRAs, and other tax-advantaged accounts.
+The accounts offer protection from the REIT tax rules since money made is only taxed upon withdrawal, if at all.